ieder1357/InspireHEP-Network-Analysis/README.md

 Certainly an impressive record!
 He has some 70K+ citations.
 While certainly the number of citations in Weinberg's case seems correlated with his scientific impact, is this always true?

 Feel free to take a look at the iPython notebook I'm attaching in this repository where I try to answer this question with InspireHEP's papers' metadata.
+In it, I calculate the PageRank of every paper in InspireHEP's database.